cyruscyliu/firmguide/README.md

 The QEMU virtual machine is generated automatically according to a list of hardware and their topology described in the device tree blob packed together with the Linux kernel image.
 Then the Linux kernel could be booted with the generated QEMU virutal machine.
-We provide you several subcommands to do so.
 Any further dynamic analysis then can be performed by modifying QEMU or putting a driver in a rootfs file (qemu-system-arm ... -initrd path/to/rootfs).